nsrau/azure-docs.it-it/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 #### <a name="how-do-i-format-display-names-in-ad-based-on-the-users-departmentcountrycity-attributes-and-handle-regional-variances"></a>Come si formattano i nomi visualizzati in AD in base agli attributi di reparto, paese o città e come si gestiscono le variazioni di area?

-Si tratta di un requisito comune per configurare l'attributo *DisplayName* in Active Directory in modo che fornisca anche informazioni sul reparto e il paese dell'utente.
+It is a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country/region.
 Ad esempio, se John Smith lavora nel reparto Marketing negli Stati Uniti, è consigliabile che il suo *displayName* compaia come *Smith, John (Marketing-US)* .

-Di seguito viene illustrato come è possibile gestire tali requisiti per la costruzione di *CN* o *DisplayName* per includere attributi quali azienda, business unit, città o paese/area geografica.
+Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country/region.

 * Ogni attributo di Workday viene recuperato usando un'espressione XPATH API sottostante che può essere configurata in **Attribute Mapping -> Advanced Section -> Edit attribute list for Workday** (Mapping degli attributi -> sezione Avanzate -> Modifica elenco attributi per Workday).
 Ecco l'espressione XPATH API predefinita per Workday *PreferredFirstName*, *PreferredLastName*, *Company* (Azienda) e attributi *SupervisoryOrganization*.